Narius2030/Image-Processing-Streamlit/README.md

 * [Technology](#technology)

 ## General Information
-This project built a web page using Streamlit framework that providing functions for basic image detection, such as face regconition, object detection or hand detection
+This project built a web page using Streamlit framework that providing functions for basic image detection, such as face regconition, object detection or hand detection. it have referenced OpenCV document and source code

 ## Problem Solving
 ### 🧑‍🤝‍🧑 Module 2: Face Regconition